Petersburg DUI Lawyer

 The officer will ask the driver to take a series of roadside Standard Field Sobriety Tests (SFSTs).
 Suspects can decline to take these tests, but if they fail any or all of them, the officer will arrest them on suspicion of DUI.

 A blood alcohol [Section 18.2-267] or blood chemical [Section 18.2-268.1] test is administered once the suspect arrives at the police station.
 It is usually taken with a breathalyzer.
-Suspects may also decline to submit to this test,but they will lose their driver’s license for a year [Section 18.2-268.3].
+Suspects may also decline to submit to this test, but they will lose their driver’s license for a year [Section 18.2-268.3].
 This statutory suspension prohibits the suspect from requesting a restricted license for their suspension period.

-Although BAC tests are strong evidence against suspects, they can be effectively challenged by a seasoned Petersburg DUI lawyer.
+Although BAC tests are strong evidence against suspects, they can be effectively challenged by a seasoned Petersburg DUI attorney.
 This can happen if the tests weren’t properly administered, the evidence wasn’t properly maintained through the chain of custody, or if it can be proven that the officer did not have probable cause to stop the suspect.

 Penalties Depend on the Number of DUI Convictions